-One difficulty in directly applying these narrative restrictions in our framework is that it remains unclear which component of storage demand, i.e. speculative and precautionary motives, is associated with the first three of the above restrictions.
+and October of 1990 is bounded by 0.1, given that the oil price spike of 1990 was not associated with the global business cycle.
+One difficulty in directly applying these narrative restrictions in our framework is that it remains unclear which component of storage demand, that is, speculative and precautionary motives, is associated with the first three of the above restrictions.
 Since imposing a restriction on the wrong component would bias our results, we instead impose the narrative restrictions on the sum of their cumulative effects.
 For instance, the first restriction translates to imposing that the log real price of oil increased by at least 0.2 as a result of precautionary and speculative shocks between May and December of 1979.